devDabbler/Sentient-Trader/README.md

    - Paper mode logs to session state and keeps a local signal history.
    - Live mode will attempt to POST to the provided Option Alpha webhook URL or use the Tradier client if you integrate it.
 5. Inspect and export your signals under "Signal History".
 You can edit fields in the interactive data editor and export CSV/JSON.
+6. **NEW: Use "🤖 Auto-Trader" tab** to set up automated trading with AI signals and bracket orders.
-6. Advanced users: Use the "Strategy Analyzer" to analyze Option Alpha bot configs with an LLM.
+7. Advanced users: Use the "Strategy Analyzer" to analyze Option Alpha bot configs with an LLM.
 The analysis requires valid API credentials for your chosen provider.

 ## Testing